dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 Make sure you replace (your GitHub clone link here) with the link you copied from your GitHub repository page in Step 3.

-4. Congratulations!
+d.
+Congratulations!
 You have now successfully cloned your version of the SampleRepo to your local device.